How much does a B12 shot cost? Well, it depends on a number of factors:

 How much is a B12 shot then?
 Let’s look at your options:

 - Private doctor.
 Expect to pay anywhere from $50 to $250 in private clinics.
 Per shot.
-If you need daily or weekly injections, it can add up quickly.
+If you need daily or weekly injections, it will add up quickly.

 - An infusion clinic.
 Some clinics will drip methyl B12 directly into your veins (IV, or intravenously), but each visit will cost you anywhere from $100 to $500.

 - Buy from us.
-Our readers suffer from Pernicious Anemia and need B12 shots for life.
-As you see, the prices above are far from affordable if you need the shots daily.
-This is why we partnered up with Oxford Biosciences and managed to come up with a sweet offer: $97 for a 40mg vial of pure, injectable methyl B12.
-Order here.
+Our readers suffer from pernicious anemia and need B12 shots for life.
+Because the prices above are far from affordable (especially when you need the shots daily), we partnered up with a lab in the UK and managed to come up with a sweet offer: $129 for a 40mg vial of pure, injectable methyl B12.

-We are super excited about this, because with our vial your cost per injection ends up about $3.
-This is even less than your average cyanocobalamin injection price, which will be around $5 at local U.S. pharmacies.
-And you’re getting superior, pharmaceutical grade, pure methylcobalamin.
-That is unheard of.
+We are super excited about our vial, because your cost per injection will end up about $4.
+This is even less than the average cyanocobalamin injection price, which is around $5 at local US pharmacies.
+And with our vial, you’re getting superior, pharmaceutical-grade, pure methylcobalamin.
+This is unheard of.